mjcreativemedia/lakeshore-assets/README.md

 node validate-images.js
 ```

-The script iterates over every manifest to confirm each entry includes the required fields and that the referenced files exist on disk.
+The script iterates over every manifest to confirm each entry includes the required fields, that the referenced files exist on disk, and that file paths align with their site manifest.